marcojakob/code.makery.ch/collections/blog/14-03-28-moving-to-code-makery-ch.md

 ---

-This blog is moving to a new home:
+This blog moved from edu.makery.ch to code.makery.ch.

 #### Please update your links and RSS feeds to [code.makery.ch](http://code.makery.ch)
 #### Or even better: Sign up to [receive updates by email](https://tinyletter.com/code-makery)